QNimbus/node-red-contrib-openhab-v2/README.md

 ##### - openhab-v2-in

 Listens to state changes of a selected OpenHAB Item.
+Will only watch for selected event types for the 1st output channel.
+The 2nd channel (Raw events) are all passed into the flow without filtering for specific event types.

 *Configuration:*
 - Name : (Optionally) Specify a name
 - Controller : OpenHAB controller to use for monitoring item(s)
 - Item name : Item to monitor
+- Even types : Listen to the selected event types.

 *Messages injected in NodeRED flows (2 output channels):*